MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

 - The following characters should be escaped in all columns: commas, new line characters, and multiline characters.

 > [!IMPORTANT]
 > This data is sensitive, and you should take care to upload it only from a secure network location.
 Be aware that Microsoft requests only partial data about payment instruments (the bank identification number \[BIN\] and the last four digits).
-We don't request highly sensitive data, such as the full payment instrument number or Social Security number (SSN).
-Therefore, make sure that you do **not** include this type of data in the files that you upload.
+We don't request the full payment instrument number or Social Security number (SSN).
+We recommend that you do **not** include this type of data in the files that you upload.
 For more information about how data is used and protected in Dynamics 365 Fraud Protection, see [Security, compliance, and data subject requests](security-compliance.md).

 You can preview a sample of your data on the **Ready to upload your file** page.
 If significant errors are detected in the file format, correct them before you upload the complete files.
 When you're ready, select **Upload**.